 github.com/OverlordFlowers

 Mehron Talebi is an undergraduate Computer Engineering student at ECE, UF.
 He focuses on designing and developing comprehensive computing systems in various areas, such as real-time remote sensing, embedded systems, and autonomous cross-domain robotic systems.
 Mehron's experience spans from circuit-level hardware to user-level software, enabling him to build vertically-integrated projects.
 One such example is a custom-built real-time wireless mesh sensing platform that incorporates a web-based user interface.
 Mehron also serves as an electrical lead in the Machine Intelligence Laboratory (MIL), led by Dr. Eric Schwartz - where he develops power, communication, and control systems for the SubjuGator AUV and NaviGator ASV.
-At the RoboPI lab, Mehron will work on a TI project focusing on developing intelligent remote sensing platforms for long-term monitoring applications.
+At the RoboPI lab, Mehron is working on a TI project focusing on developing intelligent remote sensing platforms for long-term monitoring applications.
+He is also exploring low-power communication strategies for underwater robots.

 mtalebi@ufl.edu